- English & Media

 - MFL (languages)

-From years 7-9 students at St George’s RC School have two lessons of history a week.
+In Years 7 and 8 students at St George’s RC School have two lessons of history a week.
 The school follows the National Curriculum with a focus on local, national and global history.
-By the end of year 9 students will have a firm grasp of key concepts like: chronology, interpretation, significance, change and continuity and causation.
+By the end of year 8 students will have a firm grasp of key concepts like: chronology, interpretation, significance, change and continuity and causation.
 The department is committed to ensuring that all students refine key skills like forming an argument, using evidence to support their viewpoint and understanding the diversity that exists in both England and across the globe.

 Students are levelled at the end of each half term.
 It is expected that all students will make two sub-levels of progress a year in order to reach their target grade.
+In order to support our students to do the very best they can, we have dropped down all GCSE assessment criteria to key stage 3.
+We also prepare students for each assessment through mid-topic assessments and specially tailored revision guides.
 The department tracks progress closely using displays in classrooms to celebrate the improvements students are making.
 At the end of the year those who have reached or exceeded their targets will receive a reward trip or visit.

 Enrichment this year